Soul food: Cultural relevance

 Figures such as LeRoi Jones (Amiri Baraka), Elijah Muhammad, and Dick Gregory played notable roles in shaping the conversation around soul food.
-Muhammad and Gregory opposed soul food because they felt it was unhealthy food and was slowly killing African-Americans.
+Muhammad and Gregory opposed soul food because they felt it was unhealthy and was slowly killing African-Americans.
 They saw soul food as a remnant of oppression and felt it should be left behind.
 Many African-Americans were offended by the Nation of Islam's rejection of pork as it is a staple ingredient used to flavor many dishes.

 Stokely Carmichael also spoke out against soul food, claiming that it was not true African food due to its colonial and European influence.
-Despite this, many voices in the Black Power Movement saw soul food as something African-Americans should take pride in, and used it to distinguish African-Americans from white Americans.
-Proponents of soul food embraced the concept of it, and used it as a counterclaim to the argument that African-Americans had no culture or cuisine.
+Many voices in the Black Power Movement saw soul food as something African-Americans should take pride in and used it to distinguish African-Americans from white Americans.
+Proponents of soul food embraced the concept and used it as a counterclaim to the argument that African-Americans had no culture or cuisine.

-The magazine Ebony Jr! was important in transmitting the cultural relevance of soul food dishes to middle-class African-American children who typically ate a more standard American diet.

-Soul food is frequently found at religious rituals and social events such as funerals, fellowship, Thanksgiving, and Christmas in the black community.

-Soul food spread throughout the United States when African Americans from the South moved to major cities across the country such as Chicago and New York City.
-They brought with them the foods and traditions of the Southern United States, where they were enslaved.
+Soul food spread throughout the United States when African-Americans from the South moved to major cities across the country such as Chicago and New York City during the Great Migration.
+They brought with them the foods and traditions of the Southern United States, where they had been enslaved.
+Later, the magazine Ebony Jr! was important in transmitting the cultural relevance of soul food dishes to middle-class African-American children who typically ate a more standard American diet.
+Today Soul food is frequently found at religious rituals and social events such as funerals, fellowship, Thanksgiving, and Christmas in the black community.

 Soul food is culturally similar to Romani cuisine in Europe.